-Right now, there are over 23 million unwanted mobile phones hiding in drawers, cupboards and garages across Australia.
-That's the equivalent of 2,200 tonnes of metal, minerals, plastic and glass - things that the planet desperately needs us to recycle.
+Right now, there are over 25.5 million unwanted mobile phones hiding in drawers, cupboards and garages across Australia.
+That's tonnes of metal, minerals, plastic and glass - things that the planet desperately needs us to recycle.

 That's where MobileMuster comes in.
 As the official product stewardship program for the mobile industry, our mission is simple: Keep mobile phones out of landfill.
 By recycling your mobile, you're avoiding future greenhouse gas emissions, saving energy, protecting the environment and conserving scarce natural resources.
 You're also preventing potentially hazardous materials from entering the environment.

 - Over 90% of the materials used in mobiles and accessories can be recovered.

 - These materials can be used to make everything from stainless steel to plastic fence posts.

 - Mobiles should never be thrown out.
 They're not biodegradable, and they contain some materials that can potentially harm the environment if not handled correctly at the end of a phone's useful life.

 - Recycling 50,000 handsets can remove the need to mine 110 tonnes gold ore, 213 tonnes of silver bearing ore or 11 tonnes of copper sulphide ore.
 Pretty precious stuff.

 - For every tonne of mobile phone materials recovered 10 tonnes of greenhouse gas emissions are avoided.

 Australia.
 A big country, a whole lot of mobiles.